 Pharmacology and Neuroscience

-The Department of Pharmacology and Neuroscience offers both M.S. and Ph.D. degrees in a wide range of research areas.
 Pharmacology is a discipline that bridges the basic and clinical sciences.
 Classically, pharmacologists sought to understand the pharmacological responses, mechanisms and clinical uses of drugs.
-In recent decades, the scope of pharmacology has expanded dramatically and includes cutting edge research in signal transduction and molecular biology.
+In recent decades, the scope of pharmacology has expanded dramatically to include cutting edge research in signal transduction and cellular & molecular biology.